Jazz - what is it? You could discuss that for hours on end nowadays - the music has absorbed so many influences.

 Keith Stephen's Hot Club Trio + Caroline Irwin - -

 I play rhythm guitar and sing in a 'gypsy jazz' outfit led by Keith Stephen (gtr/bjo), with Bruce Rollo on double bass and a great young singer, Caroline Irwin.
 Keith is a lover of all things 'Django' and is a considerable expert in the genre - he also builds Maccaferri type guitars.
-His 'Hot Club Trio' sometimes accompanies a guest soloist (eg. John Hallam, Mike Piggott, Frank Brooker, Tim Kliphuis, George Huxley, Zoltan Sagi).
+His 'Hot Club Trio' sometimes accompanies a guest soloist eg. John Hallam, Mike Piggott, Frank Brooker, Tim Kliphuis, George Huxley, Zoltan Sagi, Norman Field.
 We try to play our version of gypsy jazz in a gentle, unpretentious and non-competitive way - nice tunes, played with a sense of fun, and hopefully with a good jazz swing feel.
-We released a second CD 'La Vie en Rose' in May/07 (features John Hallam and Caroline) - see jazz CDs page.
-Also Keith/Bruce/Caroline have recently made a terrific new trio CD 'Three Piece Sweet' just released June/08.
+The emphasis is definitely on entertainment and I suppose what we do could be best described as 'jazz cabaret'.

 The Swing City Trio - -